hutchmat/early_learning_and_development_across_cultures/README.md

 | 1            | 2             |        3      |       4        |        5      |         6      |
 | 1            | 2             |        3      |       4        |        5      |         6      |

-Bangladesh- The Additional Impact of Two Years versus One Year of Preschool Education on Early Learning and School Readiness: Evidence From a Randomized Control Trial in Rural Bangladesh
-IDELA 	No	Not available  	Not available 	Link to data not publicly accessible

 Cambodia- Increasing Early Childhood Care and Development through Community Preschools in Cambodia: Evaluating the Impacts